ArduPilot/ardupilot_wiki/common/source/docs/common-gripper-servo.rst

 -  If using Copter, connect the servo to AUX OUT 1, 2, 3 or 4.
 MAIN OUT 1 ~ 8 should be avoided because these update at 400hz.
 If using Plane or Rover where all pins update at 50hz, any unused MAIN OUT or AUX OUT 1 ~ 4 may be used.
 -  AUX OUT 5 and 6 cannot be used by default because they are setup as :ref:`Relays <common-relay>`.
 These pins can changed to Servo outputs by setting the :ref:`BRD_PWM_COUNT <BRD_PWM_COUNT>` parameter to 6 and setting :ref:`RELAY_PIN <RELAY_PIN>` and :ref:`RELAY_PIN2 <RELAY_PIN2>` to -1.
--  The Pixhawk flight controller cannot provide power to the servos so an external BEC or ESC that can provide 5V should be used.
+-  The Pixhawk autopilot cannot provide power to the servos so an external BEC or ESC that can provide 5V should be used.

 Configuration
 =============
 - set which RC output is used by setting SERVOx_FUNCTION (or RCX_FUNCTION) to 28 (i.e. if using AUX OUT 1 on a Pixhawk, set :ref:`SERVO9_FUNCTION <SERVO9_FUNCTION>` to 28).
 - :ref:`GRIP_ENABLE <GRIP_ENABLE>` to 1 to enable the gripper feature and then refetch parameters from the ground station in order to make other gripper parameters visible.
-- :ref:`GRIP_TYPE <GRIP_TYPE>` to 1 to enable the servo gripper and reboot the flight controller
+- :ref:`GRIP_TYPE <GRIP_TYPE>` to 1 to enable the servo gripper and reboot the autopilot
 - :ref:`GRIP_GRAB <GRIP_GRAB>` to the pwm value (i.e. 1000 ~ 2000) for the gripper's closed position
 - :ref:`GRIP_RELEASE <GRIP_RELEASE>` to the pwm value for the gripper's open position
 - :ref:`GRIP_NEUTRAL <GRIP_NEUTRAL>` to the pwm value for the gripper's neutral position (often the same as it's closed position)